ksmbzd/TwitterCloneW3/README.md

 # Decentralized Twitter Clone W3 Application

 This is a decentralized Twitter clone application built on Ethereum Blockchain, utilizing the power of smart contracts.
-The application provides functionalities similar to Twitter, such as tweeting, viewing tweets, deleting tweets, and updating user profiles.
+The application provides functionalities similar to Twitter, such as tweeting, viewing tweets, deleting tweets, and updating user profiles and tweets.
 The application is divided into two main parts: the smart contract built with Solidity and the client-side application built with React.

 ## Specifications